-I use the Greencare Orchid fertilizer for pure water.
-The producer, the Blackmore Company, publishes the EC versus PPM N that the formulation adds to the overall EC of a water solution.
+Let’s use the Greencare Orchid Special for RO formula as an example.
+The producer provides the EC versus PPM N that the formulation adds to the overall EC of a water solution.
 With both of my meters, my freshly-produced RO water gives a TDS between 0 and 4 ppm, so I simply assumed it to be 0 for my purposes.

 By knowing what the two meters read at a known EC with the standard, and then measuring the value for fertilizer solutions having a known EC-PPM N relationship, I was able to construct TDS-EC calibration curves for each of my meters – Hanna TDS1 represented by the red line, the TDShm by the blue line.

-If I typically shoot for 100-125 ppm N in my fertilizer solution, I simply use my TDS meters as a check, knowing that the Hanna TDS1 should show between 380 and 475 ppm TDS, while the TDShm should be in the 475 to 500 range.
+If I typically shoot for about 100 ppm N in my fertilizer solution, I simply use my TDS meters as a check, knowing that the Hanna TDS1 should show between 380 and 400 ppm TDS, while the TDShm should be in the 475 to 500 range.
 For reference, the true TDS – the concentration of this fertilizer formula added to the water for 100 ppm N – is 769 mg/kg or 769 ppm.